Chocolate Crinkle Cookies are not only my husband’s favorite Christmas cookie but his favorite all-time cookie!

 My mother-in-law used to make these for my husband for Christmas.
 He’d get his own tin full of these as one of his gifts, and he would hoard them all for himself.

 This Crinkle Cookie recipe is one of the easiest cookie recipes to make, but I always forget that I need to allow a little extra time to chill the dough after mixing it up.

-It has to be chilled 1 to 4 hours before, so it can be easily rolled into a ball before you roll in powdered sugar.
+It has to be chilled 1 to 4 hours before, so it can be easily rolled into a ball before you roll in powder sugar.
 My rolling tip is to rub your palms with a teeny bit of vegetable oil or butter so the dough doesn’t stick to your hands.
 If it’s really sticky, then it hasn’t chilled long enough.

 I love how the crackling occurs while baking and how chewy and moist they turn out.
 Still great for dunking!

 This year I whipped up a batch of these Chocolate Crinkles to take on our annual Christmas Tree Tailgater.
 These traditional Stained Glass Cookies would be great too!
 We meet up with my in-laws at our favorite tree farm, and after we’ve all cut our trees, it’s time for a tailgater.
 We have hot chocolate, Spanish coffees, cookies, crackers etc… It’s a tradition.

 - 1½cup sugar